09:00 Registration (with Coffee & Tea)

 Patty Hoede (Amsterdam) Neuro- and inflammation-related proteins in paired human CSF and CSF-derived extracellular vesicles (15')

-Laurence de Nijs (Maastricht) Exploring circulating and EV-encapsulated miRNAs in PTSD biomarker discovery (15')
+Laurence de Nijs (Maastricht) Exploring EV miRNAs as Biomarkers for Psychiatric Disorders (15')

 Igor Magaraggia (Verbania, Italy) Harnessing brain-derived extracellular vesicles to support RDoC-based drug development (15')